Coronavirus - Medi-Cal Applications and Eligibility During the COVID-19 Public Emergency

 Applying for Medi-Cal requires proof of your:

 - social security card or immigration status

-During this emergency, you may not need all documents.
-For some documents, you can submit a signed and dated statement instead.11
+During the public health emergency, you may not need all documents.
+For some documents, you can submit a signed and dated statement instead.16

 How can I keep my Medi-Cal during COVID-19?

-During this emergency, the state will continue all Medi-Cal coverage until the end of the COVID-19 public health emergency.17 Counties must ensure people keep their Medi-Cal.13 This means, Counties cannot terminate or decrease your Medi-Cal benefits.14
+During the public health emergency, the state will continue all Medi-Cal coverage until the end of the COVID-19 public health emergency.17 Counties must ensure people keep their Medi-Cal.18 This means, Counties cannot terminate or decrease your Medi-Cal benefits.19

-If you receive a COVID-19 stimulus or rebate check, this will not count as income against your Medi-Cal.17 It also does not count as a resource for Medi-Cal until 12 months after.
+If you receive a COVID-19 stimulus or rebate check, this will not count as income against your Medi-Cal.30 It also does not count as a resource for Medi-Cal until 12 months after.
 Note that if you live in a long-term care or assisted living facility, you should be able to keep your COVID-19 stimulus payment or rebate check.
 This stimulus check is a tax credit which means long-term care and assisted living facilities should not be taking that money from you, even if you get Medi-Cal.31

-If you receive Pandemic Unemployment Assistance or Pandemic Unemployment Compensation, then it will be counted as income.18 If this is income is retained into the following month, then it will be counted as property.19; However, if you receive the $600 additional weekly payment, then this will not be counted in the income or property.20
+If you receive Pandemic Unemployment Assistance or Pandemic Unemployment Compensation, then it will be counted as income.32 If this income is retained into the following month, then it will be counted as property.33 However, if you receive the $600 additional weekly payment, then this will not be counted as income or property.34

 What if I requested a Medi-Cal hearing?